onshinpei/ds-markdown/README.en.md

 ### Using via ESM CDN

-No installation required, use directly in browser:
+No installation required, use directly in the browser:

 [DEMO](https://stackblitz.com/edit/stackblitz-starters-7vcclcw7?file=index.html)